 The number of people infected with SARS-CoV-2 is increasing rapidly.
 Because up to 5-10% can have a severe, potentially life-threatening course, there is an urgent need for effective drugs.
 No proven effective therapy for this virus currently exists.
 The time in this pandemic is too short for the development of new, specific agents; a vaccine will also be a long time coming.
 Thus, existing antivirals or immune modulators with known safety profiles will gain traction as the fastest route to fight COVID-19.
 Those compounds that have already been tested in other indications now have priority, in particular those that have been shown to be effective in other beta-coronaviruses such as SARS and MERS.

 Several very different therapeutic approaches are in the treatment pipeline for COVID-19: antiviral compounds that inhibit enzyme systems, those inhibiting the entry of SARS-CoV-2 into the cell and, finally, immunomodulators that are supposed to reduce the cytokine storm and associated pulmonary damage that is seen in severe case.
-In an interim guidance, the WHO stated on March 13, that “there is no current evidence to recommend any specific anti-COVID-19 treatment” and that use of investigational therapeutics “should be done under ethically approved, randomized, controlled trials” (WHO 2020).
+In an interim guidance, the WHO stated on March 13, that “there is no current evidence to recommend any specific anti-COVID-19 treatment” and that use of investigational therapeutics “should be done under ethically approved, randomized, controlled trials”.
+Of note, this has not changed during recent weeks.
+There is no agent that shows a decreased mortality.

 However, performing clinical trials remains challenging during a public health crisis (Rome 2020) and enrolling patients in clinical trials will not be possible everywhere.
 For these, this chapter may support in decision-making.
 The following agents will be discussed here: